-The first operation is a toggle between box and flat image texture projection.
+The first operation is a toggle between box and flat image texture projection for all selected image textures at once.
 When toggled to box project the blend value is set to 0.2.
-This is just to speed up the process of toggling multiple image textures to box project at once.
-IT helps if you have PBR materials with hoards of different texture maps.
+It speeds up the switch significantly when using multiple texture maps.

-Select the image texture nodes in your node tree that you would like to toggle.
-Hit alt+q or hit space and type “boxtoggle” and hit enter to use this function.
+TO use it, select the image texture nodes in your node tree that you would like to toggle.
+Hit Alt+Q or hit space, or F3 to bring up search, then type “boxtoggle” and hit enter to use this function.

-Ok, now for the tricky rotation stuff.
-This will give us some control, but not full control.
 The second operation will rotate the image texture that is set for any selected image texture nodes.
-Use it with alt+w or search for “rotateimage”.
-How does it do that, well it looks for an existing rotated image or makes one.
+Use it with Alt+W or search for “rotateimage”.

-Now the rotated version will definitely exist and the next time you run the operation Blender will just toggle between the rotated and non rotated version of the image.
+Now the rotated version will be there and the next time you run the operation Blender will toggle between the rotated and non-rotated image.

 This gets us some more control.
 We get to rotate all projections by 90 degrees at the same time.
 But we still can’t rotate every projection angle individually.

 The other method is to use a node group.
 The math behind this node group was made by MartinZ on blenderartists and the node group was then put together by Nathan_boder.
 You can read the full forum thread here.

 However, the download links seems to be broken.
 But you can get the blendfile here.
 You need 2.80 or later to open it.
 A 2.79 version is available from the thread above.

 Append all node groups from the file.
 Use the node group called “texture preferences” instead of the texture coordinate node and pipe it straight to your image texture.